Quantum Healing Pathways

 Impact of Acupuncture on GERD

-Clinical studies suggest that acupuncture stimulates the vagus nerve, which in turn can lower esophageal sphincter pressure, reducing the likelihood of stomach acid entering the esophagus and thereby alleviating GERD symptoms.
+Clinical acupuncture stimulates the vagus nerve, which in turn can lower esophageal sphincter pressure, reducing the likelihood of stomach acid entering the esophagus and thereby alleviating GERD symptoms.

 Scientific Evidence for Acupuncture and Constipation

 In clinical trials, acupuncture has shown promising results for alleviating chronic constipation.
-Studies suggest that acupuncture can improve bowel function, reduce straining, and increase stool frequency.
+Acupuncture can improve bowel function, reduce straining, and increase stool frequency.

 See an acupuncture session generally begins with an in-depth consultation, followed by the identification of relevant acupoints, and finally the treatment itself.
 This sequence allows the practitioner to create a personalized treatment plan suited to your unique needs.